 How the IOC Effectively Maintains a Monopoly on Olympics-Related Trademarks

-In addition to such striking levels of athleticism, you may also have noticed a flood of social media posts using Olympic-ralted hashtags – from #Rio2016 and #PyeongChang2018 to #Olympics and #TeamUSA.
-Given that the respective Olympic Games had both been dubbed the “most watched and talked-about Games on social media yet,” this isn’t surprising.
-What may be, though, is the silence of most companies regarding the games.
+If you are one of the billions of people around the world who plan to follow the Olympic games in Paris over the next couple of weeks, you will inevitably see a wide array of spectacular performances.
+In addition to the striking levels of athleticism, you will also likely notice a flood of social media posts using Olympic-ralted hashtags – from #Paris2024 to #olympicgames and #TeamUSA.
+Given that the Olympic Games have routinely been dubbed the “most watched and talked-about Games on social media,” this is not surprising.
+Against this background and in light of brands’ increased desire to bank on the sizable viewership boasted by the Olympics, what may be more striking is the silence of most companies when it comes to the games.

-Olympic properties under lock and key
+Olympics trademarks under lock and key

 In addition to relying on national trademark laws to protect its valuable assets, the IOC has also obtained unique, heightened protections that do not extend to other companies.
 First, a 52-country international agreement guards the interlaced ring symbol against commercial use without the IOC’s consent.
 Each signatory nation can receive a portion of the revenues generated domestically if the IOC does consent to specific uses of the symbol.
 Between the 1988 Seoul Games and 2004 Athens Games, more than $300 million was generated in licensing royalties, some of which went to the host countries.

-Second, countries that host the games often create new, special laws to safeguard the Olympic properties above and beyond other existing laws.
+Second, countries that host the games often create special laws to safeguard the Olympic properties above and beyond other existing laws.
 These laws prohibit certain marketing tactics by companies that are not official sponsors.
 These new laws typically provides much broader protection than basic trademark law and makes it easier to stop unauthorized activities.
 One day before Rio de Janeiro was chosen to host the 2016 Olympic Games, Brazil enacted the Olympic Act; it includes language that specifically protects the Olympic properties from unauthorized uses.

 Don’t cross the IOC

-Like the National Football League, which regularly and aggressively enforces its rights in the “Super Bowl” trademarks, the IOC is similarly notorious for its aggressive protection of the Olympic properties.
+Like the National Football League, which regularly and aggressively enforces its rights in the “Super Bowl” trademarks, the IOC is similarly notorious for its aggressive protection of the Olympics properties.
 Its stated purpose for this fierce vigilance stems from a desire to make sure “the integrity and value of the Olympic properties are respected.”

 So, who can actually use Olympic properties legally?
-Regular people, news entities and official sponsors are in the clear.
+Regular people, news entities, and official sponsors are in the clear.
 TV companies paid more than $4 billion to broadcast the 2016 Olympic Games.
-The summer games’ 11 official sponsors were poised to make more than $9 billion in marketing revenue, and much of this value comes from keeping everyone else out.
+The games’ 11 official sponsors were poised to make more than $9 billion in marketing revenue, and much of this value comes from keeping everyone else out.

 But despite the IOC’s aggressive tactics, unofficial sponsors and other businesses might also be in the clear.
-While the IOC may have trademark registrations for an array of Olympics-related terms, including ”Olympic,” it does not have the power to control all uses of the term.
+While the IOC may have trademark rights and registrations for an array of Olympics-related terms, including ”Olympic,” it does not have the power to control all uses of the term.
 Just as the National Football League cannot prevent companies from using “Super Bowl” in a descriptive (i.e., non-trademark) manner, the same is true for the IOC and its Olympics marks.

-Cease and desist your tweets
+Cease & desist your tweets

-Even with these changes, the IOC and USOC make it difficult for non-sponsoring businesses.
-Just weeks before the 2016 Olympic Games began, ESPN revealed that the USOC sent reminder letters to businesses that had endorsement deals with Olympic athletes, but which are not official sponsors of the games.
+Even with these changes, the IOC and USOPC make it difficult for non-sponsoring businesses.
+Just weeks before the 2016 Olympic Games began, ESPN revealed that the USOPC sent reminder letters to businesses that had endorsement deals with Olympic athletes, but which are not official sponsors of the games.
 The letters reiterated that such companies “may not post about the Trials or Games on their corporate social media accounts,” including using “hashtags such as #Rio2016 or #TeamUSA.”
 In addition, the IOC asserted that unless the company is news-oriented, it is not allowed to speak about Olympic results, share photos taken at the Olympics, or retweet or share anything from official Olympic social media accounts.

 Shontavia Johnson is a professor of Intellectual Property Law at Drake University.
-(Edits/additions courtesy of TFL)

 related articles